 (3) Efficient use of men and machines.

-(4) Economy in use of materials.
+(4) Economy in the use of raw material.

-(5) Removing production bottle-necks.
+(5) Removing production bottlenecks.

 (6) Decreased inspection costs.